rishit-singh/Hacktoberfest2021/README.md

 2. Test your implementations well before pushing them.
 3. Comment your code where its needed to help others understand it.
 4. Use your best programming practices, and optimize the code if you can.
+5. Put your code in the corresponding directory.
+In case no relevant directory exists, feel free to create one with a naming convention similar to that of other directory names.

 And that's it!